Serabee: Professional background

-In 2003, Buras released her self-titled debut album, Sera Buras, produced by legendary producer and A&R man, Gary Katz.
+In 2003, Serabee released her self-titled debut album, Sera Buras, produced by legendary producer and A&R man, Gary Katz.
 In 2004, she released her second album entitled, Open On Sunday.
 Both albums were produced and distributed for EMI through Aezra Records.
 The title track, "Open On Sunday", was co-produced and mixed by professional recording artist and producer, Peter Gabriel of the progressive rock group, Genesis.

-In 2005, Buras wrote the song "Crazy Chick", which was recorded by singer Charlotte Church.
+In 2005, Serabee wrote the song "Crazy Chick", which was recorded by singer Charlotte Church.
 It became a hit on the UK Singles Chart, reaching No. 2 on the UK Singles Top 75, where it remained for one week.
 The song ranked 40th on the 2005 UK Year End Singles Chart.
 Recorded on the Sony BMG label, the song was included on Church's fifth studio album Tissues and Issues.
 The song was listed for 30 weeks in four different charts, including the UK, Ireland, New Zealand, and Australia.

-In 2009, Buras, now credited as "Serabee", signed with Universal Republic.
+In 2009, Serabee, now credited as "Serabee", signed with Universal Republic.
 Her first release with the label, entitled Serabee, was released in November 2009.

 In April 2011, Serabee became a contestant on the U.S. reality talent show The Voice, which airs on the NBC television network.
 The premise of the show includes pairing up widely undiscovered vocalists with highly successful recording artists, who serve as vocal coaches and mentors.
 Serabee was selected as a member of the team facilitated and developed by country singer, Blake Shelton, and assisted by award-winning singer, Reba McEntire.
 The eventual winner of the competition is awarded a cash prize of $100,000, along with a recording contract.